jat0021/GardenPi/README.md

 GardenPi
 =========
-Full utility to manage many aspect of keeping a healthy and well tended garden Features include:
+Full utility to manage many aspects of keeping a healthy and well tended garden Features include:
 * Measure water level in capture tank using Atmega and Raspberry Pi